STRATEGIC DEPTH Development

 WW1 and WW2 logistical, strategic and tactical maps and aerial photography were analysed and referenced, while Google Maps were used for location scouting.

-Real life, XR military sandbox and war tables and wargames, and Google Maps UI and maps in games were used for references.
+Real life and XR military sandbox and war tables and wargames, and Google Maps UI and maps in games were used for references.

 National War Museum and Armchair Generals community archives were used to analyse maps and events from WW1 and WW2 that are related to the western and eastern theatres respectively.